Top places to live in Cornwall Penzance

 In the town centre itself you’ll find The Shore on Alverton Street, or grab a pizza at the beautiful turquoise Totti.
 The Cornish Hen deli is in Market Place, owned by one of the makers of Penzance’s own gin – also don’t miss Graze & Treats which opened in 2020, winner of Muddy’s best new Covid Biz at the recent awards.

-Just down the seafront is Ben Tunnicliffe’s pub, The Tolcarne Inn at Newlyn where you’ll also find new fish restaurant Argoe, where the fish is literally taken off the commercial quay and onto their grills.
+Just down the seafront is Ben Tunnicliffe’s pub, The Tolcarne Inn at Newlyn (which made the national list of top 100 gastropubs in Jan 2022) and you’ll also find new fish restaurant Argoe, where the fish is literally taken off the commercial quay and onto their grills.
 Wine is by Lovetts, a little wine bar, from which you can also watch the queue at the Mackerel Seafood Bar.

 Chapel Street has the loveliest independent shops including design shop No.56 Penzance as well as others including antiques, indoor plants and more.
 You’ll find Muddy Award winning bookshop The Edge of the World on Market Jew Street.
 The Exchange Gallery has a good gift shop and cafe.
 Penzance high street has more of the usual high street brands and there are several out-of-town supermarkets.